iSame7/iOSCodingGuidelines/Documentation/ObjectiveCCodingGuidelines.md

 ```

 ## Network Calls
-All network calls are encapsulated inside `ZHTTPSessionManager` which in turn inherits from `AFHTTPSessionManager`.
+All network calls are encapsulated inside `SHTTPSessionManager` which in turn inherits from `AFHTTPSessionManager`.
 The structure for all network calls should follow this pattern:
 ```
 -(NSURLSessionDataTask *)loadSomeResourceWithParam:(NSString *)aParam number:(NSNumber *)aNumber completion:(BOOL success, id JSON, NSError *error);